 I am writing to formally appeal the decision to grant an aquaculture licence to Woodstown Bay Shellfish Limited for bottom-culture mussel farming on a 23.1626-hectare site (T05-472A) in Kinsale Harbour, Co.
 Cork.
 While I acknowledge the Minister's consideration of relevant legislation and submissions received, I contend that the decision overlooks several material concerns that warrant further scrutiny.

-Note that we had not had access to all of the relevant documentation online until very recently after the process was moved.
+Note that we have not had access to all of the relevant documentation online.
 This lack of access results in a structural bias within the appeals process, as it undermines transparency and prevents a clear understanding of how decisions were made.
 Public bodies have a duty to uphold public trust by ensuring transparency in their decision-making.
 The absence of complete documentation and clarity around the decision-making process significantly impairs our ability to conduct a thorough review and prepare an informed appeal.